Skip to content

 If you are interested in purchasing organic flowers, two ethical flower delivery companies, Arena Flowers and Prestige Flowers, have products available for you.
 However, these products may be subject to seasonal changes, so we recommend contacting your chosen ethical flower delivery company to see what organic flowers they have in stock at that time.

-In terms of human rights, buying Fairtrade flowers is your best option for ensuring that the farmers producing your bouquets are being treated fairly.
+In terms of human rights, buying Fairtrade flowers is one of the most effective ways to ensure that the farmers producing your bouquets are being treated fairly.
 The Fairtrade Foundation sets standards to improve workers’ rights, meaning workers producing Fairtrade flowers generally receive better pay, job security, and overall quality of life.

-Moreover, like organic flowers, Fairtrade flowers are made with less chemicals, as the Fairtrade Foundation also sets regulations against hazardous substances.
+Moreover, like organic flowers, Fairtrade flowers are made with fewer chemicals, as the Fairtrade Foundation also sets regulations against hazardous substances.
 For Fairtrade flowers, we can recommend Bloom, Prestige Flowers, and Arena Flowers.

-Do check out local florists in your area.
+We also recommend exploring local florists in your area.
 Some will use flowers they have grown themselves, and often will deliver locally.
-Many local, small-scale florists can be discovered easily on Instagram or in farmshops and independent stores.
+Many local, small-scale florists can be discovered easily on Instagram or in farm shops and independent stores.
+If you are interested in growing your own flowers or purchasing ethically sourced plants, see our Ethical Plants and Garden Ratings Table for further guidance.

-See our Ethical Flower Delivery Companies Ratings Table to compare brands
+See our Ethical Flower Delivery Companies Ratings Table to compare brands’ ethical scores.

 The Good Shopping Guide’s team of independent researchers have conducted extensive investigations into brands and their sustainability certifications, policies and practices.
 Click on any brand name to read more information detailing brands’ ethics in our individual brand articles.